The Aussie lawyer turned playwright making a West End debut – with a megastar lead

 Does her husband learn her work?
 “No,” she says, “if he does, he’ll tell me there’s a typo on page three.
 But with friends, we read each other’s work and give feedback.”

 Almost all her tales have a social-justice theme.
 “I gave up so much income and prestige as a lawyer to do this [writing], I feel like it needs to matter,” she says.
 “Theatre can change lives and I want my children to see that the arts are fundamental to life.”
-They appear to have obtained the message: Gabriel, now 22, is finding out artwork and movie, whereas Sasha, 19, is taking a level in recreation design.
+They appear to have bought the message: Gabriel, now 22, is learning artwork and movie, whereas Sasha, 19, is taking a level in sport design.
 “Her work is on stories that are not about shooting but about communities and people.”

 Miller vividly remembers the night: “One defence barrister put her hand up and said, ‘I represent sexual assault perpetrators all the time; if I had a niece who’d been assaulted I’d say, don’t take it to court.’
 It was astonishing how much was shared: in a safe place women will talk about their experiences, but most of those who spoke out had not done so publicly for fear of losing briefs, or silk selection, or bench appointments.”